Asbestos and the law: Hong Kong

 The import, shipment, supply of, and use of all forms of asbestos is banned in Hong Kong under the Air Pollution Control Ordinance (Cap.
 311).

 Before the 1980s, use of the material was common in construction, manufacturing, and shipping.
 The government banned the use of most asbestos products in public areas in 1978.
 The Factories and Industrial Undertakings (Asbestos) Special Regulation (Cap.
 59X), which came into force in 1986, and the subsequent Factories and Industrial Undertakings (Asbestos) Regulation (Cap.
 59AD) implemented controls on the use of asbestos in the workplace and banned the use of amphibole asbestos completely.

 The import of amosite or crocidolite to Hong Kong was banned in 1996 by the Air Pollution Control Ordinance (Cap.
 311).
-On 4 April 2014, the Air Pollution Control (Amendment) Ordinance 2014 came into force, completely banning the import, transhipment, supply and use of all forms of asbestos and asbestos containing materials in Hong Kong by amending the existing Air Pollution Control Ordinance.
+On 4 April 2014, the Air Pollution Control (Amendment) Ordinance 2014 came into force, completely banning the import, transshipment, supply and installation of all forms of asbestos and asbestos-containing materials in Hong Kong by amending the existing Air Pollution Control Ordinance.
+Buildings built before the mid-1980s may continue the use of asbestos-containing materials.